AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/content-fragments-customizing.md

 ### Example: Creating a new content fragment {#example-creating-a-new-content-fragment}

-To create a new content fragment programmatically, you need to use:
+To create a new content fragment programmatically, you need to use a `FragmentTemplate` adapted from a model or template resource.

-`com.adobe.cq.dam.cfm.ContentFragmentManager#create`

 For example: